Patronicity Resources Logo

 About Margo Dalal

-Margo: I was born and raised in Virginia and moved to Detroit right after completing a cross country bike tour in 2013, where I visited Detroit and it had a lasting impression on me.
+Margo: I was born and raised in Virginia and moved to Detroit right after completing a cross-country bike tour in 2013, where I visited Detroit and it had a lasting impression on me.
 Almost immediately, I used my educational background in entrepreneurship and architecture to support business owners in the city.
 After co-founding the Detroit Community Wealth Fund, I knew I wanted to start a cooperative venture, and so I co-founded Public Thrift with two friends in 2019.
 I like starting projects and coaching others on their community-focused ventures.
 One of my favorites has been the Detroit Kite Festival, which happens on Belle Isle in the summer.

 Margo Dalal currently serves as the Executive Director of the Detroit Community Wealth Fund.
 She has participated in several Patronicity crowdfunding campaigns for Public Thrift and the Detroit Kite Festival.